Self Help Topics

 • Low power consumption in use - less than 5W at low volume settings

-• Optional rechargeable battery - the Evoke ChargePAK E1 which provides around 20 hours of portable use.
+• Optional Pure ChargePAK E1 Rechargeable Battery Pack which provides around 20 hours of portable use.

 • Note that the Evoke-2S radio is not compatible with normal rechargeable batteries

-DAB sensitivity was exceptional on the Pure Evoke 2S.
-In the test location (Greenham, Newbury, Berkshire) all multiplexes from Hannington (only 7 miles away), plus NOW Wiltshire were receivable.
+DAB reception is excellent on the Pure Evoke 2S.
+At our test location (nr.
+Newbury, Berkshire) all multiplexes from Hannington (only 7 miles away), plus NOW Wiltshire were receivable.

-For the best reception of weak DAB stations on your Pure Evoke 2S, we recommend installing a high gain directional aerial from Blake.
+For the best reception of weak DAB stations on the Pure Evoke 2S, we recommend installing a DAB dipole, or for weak signal areas a high gain directional DAB aerial.

 Pure DAB Radio on FM